← More about keyboards

 🔗 Link

 It took me a couple weeks of use to adapt to typing on a split columnar keyboard.
 Others have reported similar experience.
-My first such keyboard was a Dactyl Ergodox, which in addition to being split and columnar is also concave.
+My first such keyboard was a Dactyl Ergodox, which in addition to being split and columnar has concave key wells.

 Dactyl Ergodox